Go Back

 • Prepare the gas or charcoal grill for direct heat, with burners on high or preheat an even layer of coals.

-• Alternatively, oil a grill pan and heat over high heat on the stovetop.
+• Alternatively, oil a grill pan and heat it over high heat on the stovetop.

-• Separate the ground beef into four 6-ounce portions and shape into burgers.
-With your thumb, make a slight indention in the center of each.
+• Separate the ground beef into six 5 to 6-ounce portions and shape into burgers.
+With your thumb, make a slight indentation in the center of each.
 Rub the patties with olive oil and sprinkle with salt and freshly ground black pepper.

 • Meanwhile, toast or grill the split hamburger buns.

 • Assemble the burgers in the buns with more of the barbecue sauce and a lettuce leaf, if desired.
-Top the burgers with a generous spoonful of coleslaw or serve the coleslaw along with the other toppings at the table.
+Top the burgers with a generous spoonful of coleslaw, or serve it alongside your favorite toppings.

 Notes